NCAR/crayenv/README.md

-#Crayenv
+# Crayenv

 The `crayenv` is a collection of scripts to make Cray PE conntainer easily launchable on CISL computing resources.
-The container is launched using Charliecloud framework.
+The container is launched using Charliecloud framework but singularity may be used with very little modifications.
 The exact commands to launch are wrapped in the script called `crayenv`,  when invoked, it gives a bash shell within the container